econml.dr.SparseLinearDRLearner

 coef_(T)

-The coefficients in the linear model of the constant marginal treatment effect associated with treatment T.
+Get the coefficients in the linear model of the constant marginal treatment effect associated with treatment T.

 T (alphanumeric) – The input treatment for which we want the coefficients.